THE TRUTH ABOUT LASH EXTENSIONS: THE OIL MYTH, INGREDIENT SAFETY & MORE

 The nearly universally-used cyanoacrylate-based adhesives can have a drying effect on your natural lashes, which can inhibit healthy growth.
 This is why many lash artists recommend using our serum with your extensions to restore moisture and keep your own lashes healthy.

-Our serum will also help your extensions last longer by extending the growth-cycle and shortening the falling-out cycle of your own lashes.
+Our serum will also help your extensions last longer by improving the health and appearance of lashes throughout the Anagen, Cartagena and Telogen phases of the growth-cycle.
 Since the extensions are attached to individual eyelashes, when less of your own lashes fall out, more of your extensions stay put.

 If you do have a bad experience with lash extensions, our serum is also incredibly effective in bringing your natural lashes back to life.
 Improperly applied extensions or inadequate home care can result in lash breakage, thinning, or fallout.
-Many people have used our serum to restore their natural lashes and grow them longer and thicker than ever before.
+Many people have used our serum to restore their natural lashes by enhancing the appearance of them to longer and thicker than ever before.

 Image: Good Housekeeping - The 8 Best Eyelash Serums & How They Work